benwaffle/the-vala-manual/en/getting_started.md

 `valac hello.vala`

-This will produce an executable file called `hello` which when run will produce the following output:
+This will produce an executable file called `hello` which will produce the following output when run:

 `hello, world`